eclipse-ibeji/freyja/docs/design/README.md

 ### Cartographer

 The cartographer is the core component responsible for managing the digital twin mapping.
-The current implementation is very minimal and will poll the mapping client for updates.
+The current implementation is very minimal and will poll the mapping adapter for updates.
 If there is an update pending, the cartographer will download it and update the application's stored mapping info.
 This is currently implemented as a shared application state which both the cartographer and emitter have access to.

 ![Sequence Diagram](../diagrams/mapping_service_to_cartographer_sequence.svg)